 This procedure configures connectivity to the appliance from the internal network in order to enable management access.
+The interface is configured as a VLAN trunk port in order to allow flexibility to add additional connectivity.

 Step 1: Configure the appliance host name.